Paul B. Miller

 SSRN: View

 Paul B. Miller is the Robert and Marion Short Professor of Law and Associate Dean for International & Graduate Programs at Notre Dame Law School, where he also serves as Director of the Notre Dame Program on Private Law.
-Miller taught previously at McGill University in Montréal and has held visiting appointments at Bucerius Law School, the University of Melbourne, Université Paris II – Panthéon-Assas, Peking University, and Tel Aviv University.
+Miller taught previously at McGill University in Montréal and has held visiting appointments at several leading law schools worldwide.
 Miller is a private law theorist whose work focuses on general jurisprudence as well as philosophical questions in equity, fiduciary law, trust law, agency, and corporate law.
-His books include Philosophical Foundations of Fiduciary Law, The Oxford Handbook of Fiduciary Law, and Civil Wrongs and Justice in Private Law.
-Miller is a member of the Editorial Board of the American Journal of Jurisprudence and serves (with John Oberdiek) as the Editor for Oxford Private Law Theory and the associated series, Oxford Studies in Private Law Theory, both published by Oxford University Press.
+His books include The Oxford Handbook of Fiduciary Law, Civil Wrongs and Justice in Private Law, Interstitial Private Law, and Reinach and the Foundations of Private Law.
+Miller is an Elected Member of the American Law Institute.
+He also serves (with John Oberdiek) as the Editor for Oxford Private Law Theory and the associated series, Oxford Studies in Private Law Theory, both published by Oxford University Press.

 Scholarship